CasperDash/casper-storage/document/01-casper-storage-design.md

 # Caspter storage

-> Following crypto standard libraries, BIPs, etc., this library provides a generic solution which lets developers have a standard way to manage wallets, store and retrieve users' information.
+> Following crypto standard libraries, BIPs, SLIPs. etc this library provides a generic solution which lets developers have a standard way to manage wallets, store and retrieve users' information.

 ## Scenarios